-The impact of alcohol on mortality has been extensively studied in Russia, which experienced the largest mortality swings in the region (Leon et al. 1997, Rehm et al. 2007, Shkolnikov et al. 2013; 2001).
-Alcohol-related mortality is also known to have played an important role in mortality trends since the 1980s in the Baltic and other countries of the FSU (Rehm et al. 2007, Jasilionis et al. 2011), although its specific impact on lifespan variation has not been thoroughly investigated.
-To date, only Shkolnikov et al. (2003)’s study on Russia between 1979 and 1989 has analyzed the ages and causes of death contributing to changing lifespan variation in the region.
-They found that mortality compression due to reduction of death rates at early-adult ages during this period was attributed to a decrease in alcohol-related mortality as a consequence of Gorbachev’s anti-alcohol campaign.
-We extended this cause-of-death analysis to include more countries (Belarus, Czech Republic, Estonia, Latvia, Lithuania, Poland, Russia and Ukraine), and focused on the 1994-2010 post-Soviet years.
+The impact of alcohol on mortality has been extensively studied in Russia, which experienced the largest mortality swings in the region (Leon et al. 1997; Rehm et al. 2007; Shkolnikov et al. 2013, 2001).
+Alcohol-related mortality is also known to have played an important role in mortality trends since the 1980s in BC and other countries of the FSU (Jasilionis et al. 2011; Rehm et al. 2007), although its specific impact on lifespan variation has not been thoroughly investigated.
+To date, only Shkolnikov et al.’s (2003) study on Russia between 1979 and 1989 has analyzed the ages and causes of death contributing to changing lifespan variation in the region.
+They found that mortality compression resulting from a reduction of death rates at early-adult ages during this period was attributed to a decrease in alcohol-related mortality as a consequence of Gorbachev’s anti-alcohol campaign.
+We extended this cause-of-death analysis to include more countries (Belarus, Czech Republic, Estonia, Latvia, Lithuania, Poland, Russia, and Ukraine) and focused on the 1994–2010 post-Soviet years.

-Fluctuating alcohol-related mortality was an important component of the moving life disparity trends in the countries of the former Soviet Union, although it occurred to different degrees in each region, and manifested itself in different causes.
-Over young ages, a large role was found for the reduction of external cause mortality including traffic accidents in the Baltic countries throughout the period, and in Russia, Belarus and Ukraine from 2000 onwards.
-Since these causes often co-moved with mortality directly attributable to alcohol over these ages it is suggestive that healthier patterns of alcohol consumption were contributing to these reductions in life disparity.
+Fluctuating alcohol-related mortality was an important component of the moving life disparity trends in the countries of the former Soviet Union, although it occurred to different degrees in each region and manifested itself in different causes.
+Over young ages, we found evidence of a large role for the reduction in mortality from external causes, including traffic accidents, in BC throughout the period and in Russia, Belarus, and Ukraine from 2000 onward.
+That these causes often covaried with mortality directly attributable to alcohol over these ages is suggestive that healthier patterns of alcohol consumption were contributing to these reductions in life disparity.
 At older ages, between-country differences in mortality reduction seemed to be driven by the extent of mortality reduction from circulatory diseases.
-Alcohol consumption was not the only factor that explained mortality trajectories in the region, or the sole explanation for difference between life expectancy and lifespan variation levels with western European countries.
-Other factors, such as environmental pollution, medical care, smoking behaviors and diet have been important determinants of health outcomes in this region since at least 1970 (Bobak and Marmot 1996).
-Indeed, the strong declines in circulatory disease mortality in the Baltic countries (Jasilionis et al. 2011), and more recently Russia (Grigoriev et al. 2014) have been seen as hopeful signs that these countries are finally on a path toward the lower levels of cardiovascular mortality that have been achieved in the west.
+Alcohol consumption was not the only factor that explained mortality trajectories in the region, nor was it the sole explanation for the difference between this region and Western European countries in terms of life expectancy and lifespan variation levels.
+Other factors, such as environmental pollution, medical care, smoking behaviors, and diet, have been important determinants of health outcomes in this region since at least 1970 (Bobak and Marmot 1996).
+Indeed, the strong declines in circulatory disease mortality in BC (Jasilionis et al. 2011) and more recently Russia (Grigoriev et al. 2014) have been seen as hopeful signs that these countries are finally on a path toward the lower levels of cardiovascular mortality that have been achieved in the West.